South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 • Abiding by all terms of the lease including smoking policies.

-• Not causing property damage to the dwelling unit through negligence or carelessness.
+• Not causing rental property damage to the dwelling unit through negligence or carelessness.

 • Respecting their neighbors right to peace and quiet.

-• Serving the landlord written notice prior to moving out of the dwelling unit or terminating the lease.
+• Serving the landlord written notice prior to moving out of the dwelling unit or terminating the lease or rental agreement.

-If a tenant fails to uphold these responsibilities, including if they fail to pay rent or they withhold rent, a landlord might be entitled to evict the tenant or terminate the rental agreement.
+If a tenant fails to uphold these responsibilities, including failing to pay rent, withholding rent, or not adhering to other rent-related obligations, a landlord might be entitled to evict the tenant or terminate the lease or rental agreement.

 South Carolina Landlord Rights and Responsibilities